 HSI/Canada and our U.S. affiliate, The Humane Society of the United States, are fighting puppy mills on several fronts, from conducting investigations, to rescuing dogs from cruel puppy mills, to lobbying for stronger provincial and federal laws.

-Since September 2011, the HSI Animal Rescue Team has assisted the Quebec government in rescuing more than 700 neglected dogs from inhumane conditions at commercial breeding operations throughout the province.
+In recent years, the HSI Animal Rescue Team has assisted the Quebec government in rescuing more than 1,000 dogs from inhumane conditions at commercial breeding operations and from neglect situations throughout the province.
 But thousands of animals still remain confined to a life of misery and suffering in puppy mills.
 There is still a long way to go and we won't stop until Canada’s puppy mills are shut down for good.
 Join us in the fight—with your help, we will succeed!